LucaCanali/sparkMeasure/README.md

          in notebooks and in application code for Scala, Java, and Python.
         - sparkMeasure collects data in a flat structure, which makes it natural to use Spark SQL for workload data analysis/
-        - sparkMeasure can sink metrics data into external systems (Filesystem, InfluxDB, Apache Kafka)
+        - sparkMeasure can sink metrics data into external systems (Filesystem, InfluxDB, Apache Kafka, Prometheus Pushgateway)

   - What are known limitations and gotchas?
     - sparkMeasure does not collect all the data available in the EventLog